lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.image.rst

       do not fully track all the pixels of an object you are trying to follow.

-      Finally, if you want to merge blobs, but, don't want two color thresholds to be merged then just call `image.find_blobs` twice with separate thresholds so that blobs aren't merged.
+      Finally, if you want to merge blobs, but, don't want two color thresholds to be merged then just call `Image.find_blobs` twice with separate thresholds so that blobs aren't merged.

       ``threshold_cb`` may be set to the function to call on every blob after its